Abdullo2008/BreakingNews/README.md

 # Breaking News
+### About
-### About this is my first website using django.
+This is my first website using django.
 I used NewsFeed for frontend.
 # How to launch and run
 ### Create virtual env (terminal):
 ```pip install pipenv```